Linearly Qualified Types: Generic inference for capabilities and uniqueness: Working With Linear Constraints

-To get a sense of how the features we introduce should behave, let's look at some simple examples.
-Using constraints to represent expendable resources allows the typechecker to reject certain classes of ill-behaved programs.
+To get a sense of how the features that we introduce should behave, we now look at some simple examples.\jp{This seems either way too late or redundant.
+How can anyone understand the previous section without already understanding this?
+I suggest either to 1. move this into the Linear Haskell section (using regular arguments). or 2. delete.} Using constraints to represent limited resources allows the typechecker to reject certain classes of ill-behaved programs.
 Accordingly, the following examples show the different reasons a program might be rejected.